A Comparison of Performance Measures for Online Algorithms: Relative Worst Order Analysis

 A worst ordering for \Greedy{} alternates $A$s and $B$s.
-Since there is no cost for the $C$s and the $A/B$ sequences start and end with $B$s, $\Greedy(\sigma(I_p)) \geq p(2\FLOOR{d}) +1$ for any permutation $\sigma$.
+Since there is no cost for the $C$s and the $A/B$ sequences start and end with $B$s, $\Greedy(\sigma(I_p)) \leq p(2d) +1$ for any permutation $\sigma$.

-Then, $c_{\text{u}}(\LDC,\Greedy)\geq \frac{p(2\FLOOR{d}+2d)}{p(2\FLOOR{d}) +1} \geq \frac{p(4d)}{p(2d) +1}$.
+Then, $c_{\text{u}}(\DC,\Greedy)\geq \frac{p(4d)}{p(2d) +1}$.
 As $p$ goes to infinity, this approaches $2$.

-Thus, \Greedy{} and \LDC{} are weakly comparable in \LDC{}'s favor. \end{proof}
+Thus, \DC{} and \Greedy{} are weakly comparable in \DC{}'s favor. \end{proof}

-Recalling the definition of \aLDC{}, a request for $B$ is served by the right-most server if it is within a virtual distance of no more than $a$ from $B$.
+Recall in the following that for clarity in the exposition, we assume that $a$ divides $d$.
+By the definition of \aLDC{}, a request for $B$ is served by the right-most server if it is within a virtual distance of no more than $a$ from $B$ and the other server is at $A$.
 Thus, when the left-most server moves and its virtual move is over a distance of $l$, then the right-most server virtually moves a distance $al$.
 When the right-most server moves and its virtual move is over a distance of $al$, then the left-most server virtually moves a distance of $l$.

-In the results that follow, we frequently look at the worst ordering of an arbitrary sequence. \begin{definition} The {\em canonical worst ordering} of a sequence, $I$, for algorithm \alg{} is the sequence produced by allowing the cruel adversary (the one which always lets the next request be the unique point where \ALG{} does not currently have a server) to choose requests from the multiset defined from $I$.
-This process continues until there are no requests remaining in the multiset for the point where \alg{} does not have a server.
+In the results that follow, we frequently look at the worst ordering of an arbitrary sequence. \begin{definition} The {\em canonical worst ordering} of a sequence, $I$, for an algorithm \ALG{} is the sequence produced by allowing the cruel adversary (the one which always lets the next request be the unique point where \ALG{} does not currently have a server) to choose requests from the multiset defined from $I$.
+This process continues until there are no requests remaining in the multiset for the point where \ALG{} does not have a server.
 The remaining points from the multiset are concatenated to the end of this new request sequence in any order. \end{definition}

-It is easy to see what the canonical worst ordering of a sequence for \aLDC{} is.
+The canonical worst ordering of a sequence for \aLDC{} is as follows.

 \begin{proposition} Consider an arbitrary sequence $I$ containing $n_A$ $A$s, $n_B$ $B$s, and $n_C$ $C$s.
-A canonical worst ordering of $I$ for \aLDC{} is $I_a=(BABA...BC)^{p_a}X$, where the length of the alternating $A/B$-sequence before the $C$ is $2\DAF+1$.
+A canonical worst ordering of $I$ for \aLDC{} is

+where the length of the alternating $A/B$-sequence before the $C$ is $2\DAF+1$ (recall that we assume that $\DAF$ is integral).
 Here, $X$ is a possibly empty sequence.
 The first part of $X$ is an alternating sequence of $A$s and $B$s, starting with a $B$, until there are not both $A$s and $B$s left.
 Then we continue with all remaining $A$s or $B$s, followed by all remaining $C$s.
 Finally,

 \end{proposition}